Online Purchasing of Goods and Services (Age Verification) Bill [HL]

 Overview

-This bill mandates that online businesses selling age-restricted goods and services must take reasonable steps to verify the age of their customers before completing the sale.
-The specifics of what constitutes "reasonable steps" and the list of age-restricted goods and services will be determined by the Secretary of State.
+This bill mandates that online businesses selling age-restricted goods and services must take reasonable steps to verify the age of their customers.
+The specifics of what constitutes "reasonable steps" and which goods and services are covered will be determined by the Secretary of State.

 Description